buttplugio/buttplug-developer-guide/developer-guide/writing-buttplug-applications/api-basics.md

 # API Basics

-Most of the Client Reference Implementations are built to look as similar as possible.
+Client implementations in Buttplug are built to look as similar as possible no matter what language you're using.
 However, there may be instances where language options (i.e. existence of things like first-class events) change the API slightly.
 This section goes over how the client APIs we've provided work in a generic manner.

 ## Buttplug Session Overview

 Let's review what a Buttplug Sessions are made up of.
-Some of this was covered in depth in the architecture section, but is here for review, and also now includes code.
+Some of this was covered in depth in the architecture section, so this will just be an overview, while also including some example code.

-Buttplug sessions (the connection lifetime between the client and server) generally consist of the following steps.
-These steps are stated from the perspective of the Client API.
+Buttplug sessions (the connection lifetime between the client and server) consist of the following steps.

-- Setting up a connection via a Connector class/object
+- Application sets up a connection via a Connector class/object and creates a Client
-- Connecting to the Server
+- Client connects to the Server
-- Server Handshake and Device List Update
+- Client negotiates Server Handshake and Device List Update
-- Device Scanning
+- Application uses Client to request Device Scanning
-- Device Control
+- Server communicates Device Connection events to Client/Application.
-- Disconnecting from the Server
+- Application uses Device Instances to control hardware in Server

-This covers most of the functionality that Buttplug provides.
-Within these steps, there is always the chance for errors or unexpected behavior, so error handling and log messages are also covered here.
+- At some point, Application/Client disconnects from the Server

 ## Client/Server Interaction